geertmeersman/mobile_vikings/README.md

 ### Manual

-1. Copy the `custom_components/mobile_vikings` directory of this repository as `config/custom_components/mobile_vikings` in your Home Assistant instalation.
+1. Copy the `custom_components/mobile_vikings` directory of this repository as `config/custom_components/mobile_vikings` in your Home Assistant installation.
 2. Restart Home Assistant
 3. Add the 'Mobile Vikings' integration via HA Settings > 'Devices and Services' > 'Integrations'
 4. Provide your Mobile Vikings username and password